Boycott, Divestment and Sanctions: Academic response

+Noam Chomsky has argued against BDS.
+His principal argument is that its philosophy is intellectually indolent and designed to make the boycotters feel good more than to actually help any Palestinians.
+Chomsky also rejects the analogy between apartheid South Africa and the State of Israel and BDS's demand for a Palestinian right of return, which he called "a virtual guarantee of failure".
+In a 2022 interview, he said that calling Israeli actions toward Palestinians "apartheid" is a "gift to Israel" because "the Occupied Territories are much worse than South Africa".
+He said BDS "has a mixed record" and "should become "more flexible [and] more thoughtful" about its actions' effects.
+He said, "The groundwork is there" and "It is necessary to think carefully about how to carry it forward".

+Cultural response

-The organizers of the weeklong Rototom Sunsplash music festival held in Spain in 2015 cancelled the scheduled appearance of Jewish American rapper Matisyahu after he refused to sign a statement supporting a Palestinian state.
+The organizers of the weeklong Rototom Sunsplash music festival held in Spain in 2015 canceled the scheduled appearance of Jewish American rapper Matisyahu after he refused to sign a statement supporting a Palestinian state.
 Matisyahu said that it was "appalling and offensive" that he was singled out as the "one publicly Jewish-American artist".
-After criticism from Spain's daily paper El País and the Spanish government as well as Jewish organisations, the organisers apologised to Matisyahu and reinvited him to perform, saying they "made a mistake, due to the boycott and the campaign of pressure, coercion and threats employed by the BDS País Valencià."
+After criticism from Spain's daily paper El País, the Spanish government, and Jewish organizations, the organizers apologized to Matisyahu and reinvited him to perform, saying they "made a mistake, due to the boycott and the campaign of pressure, coercion and threats employed by the BDS País Valencià".

+In December 2017, New Zealand pop star Lorde cancelled the 5 June 2018 concert of her Melodrama World Tour in Tel Aviv after being urged by BDS-supporting fans to boycott Israel, supporting the ongoing cultural boycott of the nation.
+The decision drew criticism internationally; Israeli Culture Minister Miri Regev urged Lorde to avoid "foreign and ridiculous political considerations" and the Creative Community for Peace released a statement—signed by numerous artists and industry figures—criticizing the decision.
+Variety noted that Lorde continued to perform in Russia despite that country’s widely condemned anti-LGBT laws.

-In 2017, a pro-Israel organisation brought charges against eight members of the BDS movement over their role in the 2015 action against Matisyahu.
-On January 11, 2021, the Valencia Appeals Court acquitted the BDS members of the charges.
-The court said that the action of the BDS members was "protected by freedom of expression and that their intention was not to discriminate against Matisyahu because he is Jewish but to protest Israel's policies".
+In 2017, a pro-Israel organization brought charges against eight members of the BDS movement over their role in the 2015 action against Matisyahu.
+On 11 January 2021, the Valencia Appeals Court acquitted the BDS members of the charges.
+The court said that the BDS members' action was "protected by freedom of expression and that their intention was not to discriminate against Matisyahu because he is Jewish but to protest Israel's policies".